Merkel awarded Sinti and Roma civic prize | DW | 28.04.2021

 Referring to Europe's largest minority, put at six million within EU nations, Rose said Merkel was "admired" for her straightforwardness, especially by Sinti and Roma, who lost 500,000 kin, murdered by Nazi-German occupiers across Europe during World War Two.

-During Wednesdsay's ceremony in Mannheim, Rose pointed to the troubled 600-year history of Sinti and Roma in Europe.
+During Wednesday's ceremony in Mannheim, Rose pointed to the troubled 600-year history of Sinti and Roma in Europe.

 The activist said that discrimination against Roma, known as antiziganism, must still be combated.
 The term antiziganism replaces the pejorative "antigypsyism" widely rejected by the minority.